Your product needs to be underpinned with reliable information and evidence to demonstrate its assurance and back up the claims you make.

 - meet your Building Act obligations under section 14G

 - assure users every product is made to the same specification and quality.

 The information and evidence you provide needs to be reliable and suitable for many users.
-It may be considered by anyone from a merchant choosing your product’s suitability for their store, or a designer wanting to specify materials for a new project, through to a BCA deciding whether building work containing your product is Building Code compliant.
+It may be considered by anyone from a merchant choosing your product’s suitability for their store, or a designer wanting to specify materials for a new project, through to a building consent authority (BCA) deciding whether building work containing your product is Building Code compliant.

 - technical opinions

 - a purpose and use statement including any limitations relating to the product’s use